ACH Processing Solutions

 3-ACH Website Payments: Simple, secure 24/7 payment collection options.
 Customize around you and your client needs.

 We work with SaaS platforms looking to embed ACH processing solutions into their application.
-Using a feature rich ACH API you can offer elegant payment and reconciliation solutions.
+Using a feature-rich ACH API you can offer elegant payment and reconciliation solutions.

 What Should a Business Look For in an ACH Integration API?

 - Can you leverage the ACH Processing Integration for your apps’ revenue stream?
+If you offer your clients payment solutions your ACH partner should provide a revenue share

 - Is there an API that would allow your customers to apply from your site or app?

-- Other payment utilities available?
+- Other payment utilities available eg IVR and SMS payments?

 - Does the platform meet PCI Security standards (though NACHA does not require ACH transactions to be PCI compliant)?